Jaden-Reklaw/Elevator_Saga/note.md

     off(), on() one(), stop(), trigger()
 */

+Step #1 Find buttons pushed on floor and add to array
 - is the elevator empty(yes/no) if yes go to closest persons
 - how do you find the closest elevator to that person
 - are there more people on the elevator going down or up